yeshminathasha/yeshminathasha/README.md

 <h1 align="center">Hi 👋, I'm Yeshmi Nathasha</h1>
 <h3 align="center">I am an undergraduate student specializing in software Engineering.
 I am passionate about learning new technologies, enhancing my skills, and building a successful career in the IT sector.
-My main interests are in Business Analysis and Quality Assurance, where I aim to bridge the gap between technology and business needs by ensuring high standards of quality and delivering valuable solutions.
+My main interests are in Business Analysis and Quality Assurance, where I aim to bridge the gap between technology and business needs by ensuring high standards of quality and delivering valuable solutions. <br><br>
-           🔹 Constant learner and technology enthusiast
+           🔹 Constant learner and technology enthusiast  <br>
-           🔹 Interested in BA/QA methodologies and best practices 🔹 Focused on continuous improvement and innovation I am excited to collaborate, grow, and contribute to meaningful projects.
+                🔹 Interested in BA/QA methodologies and best practices <br>
+                           🔹 Focused on continuous improvement and innovation I am excited to collaborate, grow, and contribute to meaningful projects.<br><br>

  Let's connect and build the future together! 🚀</h3>